What Causes Low Water Pressure?

 Can a faulty water heater cause low water pressure?

-A faulty water heater can affect the consistency of hot water but is unlikely to cause overall low water pressure throughout your home.
+A faulty water heater can affect the consistency of hot water but is unlikely to cause problems with water pressure throughout your home.

-Is low water pressure a sign of a major plumbing problem?
+Is water pressure issue a sign of a major plumbing problem?

 Can low water pressure be harmful?

-Do I need a professional plumber to fix low water pressure?
+Do I need a professional plumber to fix my water pressure issues?

 How can I increase water pressure in my home?